GLOBAL HEALTH'S COMMITMENT TO YOUR PRIVACY

 The Australian Privacy Principles established by the Privacy Act 1988 (amended) apply to Global Health Ltd of Level 2, 607 Bourke Street Melbourne, Victoria, 3000, Australia.

-Information is requested from our users in order to deliver better services and solutions to our clients, and prospective clients.
+Information is requested from our users in order to provide and deliver better services and solutions to our clients, and prospective clients.